UPPMAX/install-methods/comp/perl_modules/perl_modules-5.26.2-install-README.md

 It doesn't hurt to re-install everything by re-entering the `cpanm ...` lines during a first install, just to make sure intermediate failures weren't missed.
+Do it!
+I caught a couple of weird things that I would have missed otherwise.
+Also, remember to turn off testing for Tk.

 Generate list of installed modules
 ----------------------------------

 When in `/sw/comp/perl_modules/${VERSION}/${CLUSTER}`:
+    cp -av ../../5.24.1/rackham/create_module_table .
+    cp -av ../../5.24.1/rackham/README.md .
     ./create_module_table > module_table.html
+    tail -2 README.md | head -1 > module_table_again.html; ./create_module_table >> module_table_180720.html

 There will be a few messages to stderr about the search directories, which should be underneath.